 Students must pay close attention to the particular requirements for each essay.
-These will be provided by your tutor on the Virtual Learning Environment (VLE) for the particular module in question.
+These will be provided by your tutor by posting it on the Virtual Learning Environment (VLE) site for the particular module in question.

 Typescript, Layout and Word Limit